2017 Innovation Day

 - Students: Genica Chow, Phillip Hyland, Daryl Abuan, Kory Richardson, Jacob Pankey

 CEE #1: Design of the Intersection at Keystone Avenue and North McCarran Boulevard

 - Description: The intersection of North McCarran and Keystone has been an area that has recently received numerous complaints related to safety hazards and lack of appropriate traffic control.
 Currently, the intersection does not warrant traffic signals.
 However, the intersection may well warrant signals in upcoming years due to proposed developments along Leadership Parkway.
 As a result, J.I.M.
 Engineering has prepared the design of a classic four-way signalized intersection for this location.
-The design includes crosswalks and bike lanes, and will provide left turn and through movements from Keystone Avenue and Leadership Parkway onto North McCarran Boulevard making it more safe for the public.
+The design includes crosswalks and bike lanes and will provide left turn and through movements from Keystone Avenue and Leadership Parkway onto North McCarran Boulevard, making it safer for the public.

 - Students: Matthew Weber, Ian Mahaffey, Jason Kelly

 CEE #2: Cave Rock Tunnel Extension Phase II

 - Description: In February 2015, a large boulder fell onto U.S. Highway 50 on the east shore of Lake Tahoe near Cave Rock.
 In order to protect against future rock falls, the Nevada Department of Transportation designed an extension of the existing tunnel.
 This design complied with various limitations and requirements to preserve the aesthetic and environmental aspects of the area established by the Tahoe Regional Planning Authority and local Washoe tribe.
 DICE analyzed Phase I of the tunnel in order to identify possible improvements related to the architecture, foundation, structure, and water management and environmental plan for Phase II.

 - Students : Danielle Palffy, Alicia Robb, Elle Grunenwald, Evan Jordan